Bursaries

 Mode of application

-If you’re asked to submit supporting documents, make sure they are complete, not cropped, and all details are clear and legible.
+In most cases, an applicant is not required to submit supporting documents.
+If the application system prompts for the submission of supporting documents, make sure they are complete, not cropped, and all details are clear and legible.

-Always stay contactable via your RP email and mobile number after submission.
+Always stay contactable via your RP email/Microsoft Teams and mobile number after submission.

 While RP’s assessment of your eligibility for financial assistance is based on government-sourced data, an RP bursary staff or HOMES Ops officer may still reach out if they need further clarification.